 You’ll be enthralled at the Narromine Aviation Museum, which has the first flyable replica of the 1907 Wright Flyer Model A. Vintage aircraft include a 1938 Corben Super Ace and a 1953 Hawkridge Venture glider.
 You’ll discover plenty more aeronautical artefacts and memorabilia in the museum.

-The skies above Narromine are perfect for gliding and attract glider pilots from around the world.
-At the Narromine Aerodrome you can experience the thrill of flying in a sailplane with an introductory flight or take lessons.
-Ultralight and aeroplane flights are available, too.
+The skies above Narromine are perfect for gliding.
+Sailplane pilots from far and wide are attracted to some of the world’s best thermal soaring.
+You can experience the thrill of a sailplane flight at the aerodrome with an introductory tandem flight.
+Ultralight and light aircraft flights are available, too.

 Getting to Narromine is easy, with the drive west from Dubbo only 30 minutes.
 You’ll find pretty parks such as the riverside Rotary Park, a popular spot for picnics, kayaking and fishing.
 In Tom Perry Park is a life-size bronze statue of cricketing great Glenn McGrath, a fast bowler born in Narromine.